-Born in France, I studied my Bachelor and Master of Science in Switzerland, and I was awarded my PhD (Dr. rer. nat.) in Northern Germany at the Alfred Wegener Institute, Helmoltz Center for Polar and Marine research, and at the university of Bremen.
-After a PostDoc at McGill university, I am now a Postdoctoral Research Scientist at NASA GISS in New York City through a collaboration with Columbia university.
+Born in France, I studied for my Bachelor and Master of Science in Switzerland, and I was awarded my PhD (Dr. rer. nat.) in Northern Germany at the Alfred Wegener Institute, Helmholtz Center for Polar and Marine Research, and the University of Bremen.
+After my first PostDoc at McGill University, I went on to do a postdoc at NASA Goddard Institute for Space Studies (GISS) in New York City through a collaboration with Columbia University.

-• I have been working on high resolution sea ice modeling for climate simulations.
-As we increased the resolution of the climate models, we now have the power to resolve more features in the sea ice cover, like leads (fracture lines) and large ice floes.
-The question is now to know if what we are modeling is correct compared to the observations.
+My research interests include: • High-resolution sea ice modeling: As we increased the resolution of the climate models, we now have the power to resolve more features in the sea ice cover, like leads (fracture lines) and large ice floes.
+The question is now to know if what we are modeling is correct compared to the observations. • Long-term sea level rise prediction: During my postdoc at NASA, I focused on the coupling between the Parallel Ice Sheet Model (PISM) and the NASA climate model modelE.
+In the last year, I tackled the snow and firn modeling on ice sheets, at the interface of atmosphere and ice, to ensure an accurate mass and energy exchange between the two models.

 #SciComm

-I’m interested in sharing knowledge to the public about climate change and the impact of human activities on the polar region.
+I’m interested in sharing knowledge with the public about climate change and the impact of human activities on the polar region.

 Personal life

-My personnal interests are going from international politics, scoutism, science fiction books and movies, ecology and environmental protection, radio and podcasting, and photography (film and digital).
+My personal interests are going from international politics, scoutism, science fiction books and movies, ecology and environmental protection, radio and podcasting, and photography (film and digital).